spacejam28/autosaver/README.md

 ![alt text](https://raw.githubusercontent.com/spacejam28/autosaver/refs/heads/main/usageimg2.PNG)

 The Key is the key combo used by Autosaver to save your work.
-Always use "ctrl+*key*" for combos starting with Control The Time (ms) is the time interval in milisenconds where it hits the key combo every *time specified*.
+Always use "ctrl+*key*" for combos starting with Control.

+The Time (ms) is the time interval in milisenconds where it hits the key combo every *time specified*.

 Hit "change" to save changes in settings.

 # Report bugs